 In My Week

-In the overview My Week, status messages and descriptions are also always displayed next to the name of a user.
-You can either display them in the drop-down list for employee management or they are displayed next to the name of the creator (of a task, an event, an approval, etc.) in your events of the respective day.
+In the overview My Week, status messages and descriptions always appear next to a person’s name.
+They are displayed either in the dropdown list of the employee management section or directly within the events of the respective day.
+For example, next to the name of the creator of a task, appointment, or confirmation.

 Status message / description in My Week